 Normally, T cells can only go on the attack after an antigen — a piece of the microbe or cancer cell — has been “presented” to it by another specialized cell called a dendritic cell.
-The BiTE bypasses that step and brings the tumor cell and T cell together without the intermediate step.
+The bispecific antibody bypasses that step and brings the tumor cell and T cell together without the intermediate step.

-Bispecific antibody drugs are being developed and tested for other blood cancers, such as acute myeloid leukemia (AML) and some solid tumors, such as small cell lung cancer and glioblastoma.
+Bispecific antibody drugs are being developed and tested blood cancers such as non-Hodgkin lymphoma, acute myeloid leukemia (AML), and some solid tumors, such as small cell lung cancer and glioblastoma.

 In late 2020 at the annual American Society of Hematology meeting, researchers said bispecific antibodies achieved impressively high response rates in patients with refractory B-cell non-Hodgkin lymphoma (B-cell NHL).